 Two important things to note

-- The total amount of financial aid students receive, including outside resources such as scholarships, cannot exceed their cost of attending the College.
+- The total amount of financial aid students receive, including outside resources such as scholarships and employee tuition benefits cannot exceed their cost of attending the College.

 - It is possible for students' EFC to be greater than their cost of attending the College; in this case, they do not demonstrate eligibility for need-based financial aid.
 However, financial aid programs such as the Direct Unsubsidized Loan, the Direct Parent PLUS Loan, and private loans are available to students regardless of their financial need.